Abdul Haris Nasution: First term as chief of staff

-In December 1949, Nasution took on his position as army chief of staff, with TB Simatupang replacing Sudirman as the commander of the newly dubbed TNI (Armed Forces of the Republic of Indonesia).
+In December 1949, Nasution took on his position as army chief of staff, with T. B. Simatupang replacing Sudirman as the commander of the newly dubbed TNI (Armed Forces of the Republic of Indonesia).
 In 1952, Nasution and Simatupang decided to adopt a policy of restructuring and reorganisation for TNI.
 Under this arrangement, Nasution and Simatupang hoped to create a smaller army but one that was more modern and professional.
-It did not take long however, before factional interests came into play.
+It did not take long, however, before factional interests came into play.
 Nasution and Simatupang, who had both been trained by the Dutch colonial government wanted to discharge the soldiers trained by the Japanese and integrate more soldiers trained by the Dutch.
 The Japanese-trained troops, led by Bambang Supeno, began speaking out against this policy.
 In adopting their policy, Nasution and Simatupang had the backing of Prime Minister Wilopo and Defense Minister Hamengkubuwono IX.
 However, Supeno managed to find support from among the opposition parties in the People's Representative Council (DPR).
 The DPR members then began making their disagreements on the restructuring of TNI known.
-Nasution and Simatupang were not happy to see what they perceived to be interference of military affairs by civilians.
+Nasution and Simatupang were not happy to see what they perceived to be interference in military affairs by civilians.
 On 17 October 1952, Nasution and Simatupang mobilised their troops in a show of force.
 Protesting against civilian interference in military affairs, Nasution and Simatupang had their troops surround the Presidential Palace and point their tank turrets at it.
-Their demand to Sukarno was that the current DPR to be dismissed.
+Their demand to Sukarno was that the current DPR be dismissed.

 For this cause, Nasution and Simatupang also mobilised civilian protesters.
 Sukarno came out of the Presidential Palace and convinced both soldiers and civilians to go home.
 Nasution and Simatupang had been defeated.
 Nasution and Simatupang were then questioned by Attorney General Suprapto.
 In December 1952, they both lost their positions in ABRI and were suspended from the service.